 Distance from Washington: 70-90 miles (1.5 to 2.5 hours)

 Nature lovers, rejoice!
 At around 2 hours from Washington DC, Shenandoah National Park is a fairly easy day day excursion (or weekend trip) from the city.
-With miles of hiking paths, sites for camping (if you wish to spend the night), and the famed Appalachian Trail, Shenandoah National Park has so much to do for those of you who are hoping to get outdoors.
+With miles of hiking paths, sites for camping (if you wish to spend the night), and the famed Appalachian Trail, Shenandoah National Park has so much to do for those of you who are hoping to get outdoors, with some of the best hikes near Washington DC.
 It’s also a perfect place to experience spring and fall in Virginia.

 If you’re feeling ambitious, tackle the long Old Rag Trail, which can span from 6-8 hours (depending on your hiking level and speed).
 Or, opt for a shorter hike, like one of the Devil’s Stairs hikes.
 If hiking isn’t your thing, Shenandoah is still worth a visit – take a drive on the Skyline Drive and admire the many views of the Blue Ridge Mountains.